itrascastro/itrascastro.github.io/_posts/2016-01-11-symfony-3-base-project.md

 - Rename the 'Trascastro' folder to your needs

-  You can make an search and replace for 'Trascastro'.
+  You can make a search and replace for 'Trascastro'.
 This string is unique.

 The repository: [Symfony-3-Base-Project](https://github.com/itrascastro/Symfony-3-Base-Project)